sound of sneezing. More sneezing sounds

 1. the sound made by a hen after laying an egg, 2. talking in a cackling manner, probably has partial imitative origin

-to chew noisily. also: champ
+to chew noisily.
+Find more chewing noises

 to converse easily and familiarly. also a name for small birds, such as the warbler